imxrt-rs/imxrt-hal/board/README.md

 information to understand which pins are configured as LPUART TX and RX pins, which pin is the LED, etc.

 Boards may share configurations, like baud rates and timer resolutions.
-To understand those configurations, see `src/lib.rs`.
+Consult a board module to understand if it's sharing these configurations.

+`board` plays tricks so that a single RTIC application can compile and run across all supported boards.
+This means that the RTIC examples are coupled to the `board` package, and interrupts like `BOARD_CONSOLE` may look peculiar.
+Make sure you're familiar with RTIC before deeply studying these examples.

 ## Building hardware examples